-A joint training program presented by the DSSAT Foundation, University of Florida, Institute for Sustainable Food Systems, and International Fertilizer Development Center (IFDC).
+A joint training program presented by the DSSAT Foundation, University of Florida, Global Food Systems Institute , and International Fertilizer Development Center (IFDC).

 - DSSAT Version 4.8 for Windows

-- Receive the DSSAT Software and the book Understanding Options for Agricultural Production
+- Receive the DSSAT Software and the ebook Understanding Options for Agricultural Production

 For more information, download the brochure (pdf).